ajrheng/nn-smc/README.md

-# TITLE OF PROJECT
+# Neural Network Resamplers for Quantum Phase Estimation
-This is the repository for the Masters thesis: Neural Network Resamplers for Quantum Phase Estimation.
+This is the repository for the Masters thesis: Neural Network Resamplers for Quantum Phase Estimation at the University of Toronto.

 ## Setup
 Run `pip install -r requirements.txt` to install the prerequisites.
 It is advised to do inside a virtual environment.